ibm-cloud-docs/direct-link/about.md

 ## The Direct Link Connect on Classic solution
 {: #direct-link-connect-solution}

-**Common use cases** _The Direct Link Connect  on Classic solution enables customers to use an NSP to deliver connectivity to {{site.data.keyword.cloud_notm}} locations.
-This offering typically provides connectivity at a reduced cost because the physical connectivity from {{site.data.keyword.cloud_notm}} to the Network Service Provider is already in place, which is shared among other customers._
+**Common use cases:** The Connect solution enables customers to use an NSP to deliver connectivity to {{site.data.keyword.cloud_notm}} locations.
+This offering typically provides connectivity at a reduced cost because the physical connectivity from {{site.data.keyword.cloud_notm}} to the NSP is already in place, which is shared among other customers.

 ![Figure 2](/images/Direct-Link-Connect.png)